CookieVersion2nd/Portfolio/README.md

 ## Contact

-Interested in working together or continuing development on Button Simulator?
-DM me.
+Interested in hiring me for your games?
+DM me
 Discord: cookiev2_